 UK involvement in CALICE started in 2002.
-The PPRP granted seedcorn funds for five groups in December of that year to join the collaboration, with funding covering the period from January 2003 to March 2005.
+The PPRP granted seedcorn funds for five groups in Dec of that year to join the collaboration, with funding covering the period from Jan 2003 to Mar 2005.
 The UK contribution was in readout electronics, DAQ software and preparations for data analysis of the proposed beam tests of pre-prototype calorimeters.

-In February 2005, seven UK groups then returned to the PPRP for further funding to complete the ongoing programme of beam tests as well as start several longer-term R&D programmes.
+In Feb 2005, seven UK groups then returned to the PPRP for further funding to complete the ongoing program of beam tests as well as start several longer-term R&D programmes.
 The latter were intended to allow the UK groups to make significant contributions to the ILC detector TDRs which are due in 2009.
 Due to financial constraints, the proposed programme was cut by a small amount and, more significantly, was delayed by between 6 and 12 months as a condition of approval.

-The ongoing beam test programme, Workpackage 1 (WP1), was approved as a continuation of the existing programme, again from seedcorn funds, and funding covers the period from April 2005 to March 2009.
+The ongoing beam test programme, Workpackage 1 (WP1), was approved as a continuation of the existing programme, again from seedcorn funds, and funding covers the period from Apr 2005 to Mar 2009.

 The four longer-term programmes cover various aspects of calorimetry.
 Workpackage 2 involves R&D into DAQ systems for the calorimeter, where the aim is for a triggerless, commercial ("backplaneless") readout system off-detector.
 Workpackage 3 is studying a novel electromagnetic calorimeter design based on monolithic active pixel sensors (MAPS) to form a tungstensilicon sampling calorimeter.
 Workpackage 4 is studying various aspects of the mechanical and thermal issues of building a high performance calorimeter of the type proposed.
-Workpackage 5 covers the software aspects, including modelling of alternative calorimeter designs, global detector performance and physics reach studies.
-All four of these workpackages are funded from October 2005 to March 2009.
+Workpackage 5 covers the software aspects, from simulation tuning using beam test data and modelling of alternative calorimeter designs to global detector performance studies.
+All four of these workpackages are funded from Oct 2005 to Mar 2009.

-The UK CALICE groups were also part of the successful EUDET infrastructure bid to the EU, which was approved in January 2006.
+The UK CALICE groups were also part of the successful EUDET infrastructure bid to the EU, which was approved in Jan 2006.
 This gives the UK funding to produce a DAQ system for reading out future calorimeter prototypes also being produced within the EUDET framework.
 This closely ties in with the work of WP2.

 The individual workpackages are described in more detail in Sections 3 to 7.
-The Annexes contain the schedule and milestones for each workpackage.
-The financial and risk tables are supplied separately.